 Traditional vs. Digital Tickler System

 The traditional tickler File system consists of 43 files and folders – 31 for monthly days and 12 for months.
 On the other hand, a Digital tickler File system involves the use of a tool, device, or smartphone app to create and manage a GTD electronic filing system.

 Both systems are different from each other – in terms of system requirements, arranging and managing routines, and the way you keep the system in place – one involves file folders, while the other consists of digital assets.
 However, conventional or digital systems work in the same manner.

 Using a tickler file system depends on the skill set.
 The traditional system requires the management of files and folders in a specific order.
 As compared to the traditional method, if you prefer to use digital apps, you should never miss out on using a tickler system software for seamless productivity and low cost.

-A tickler working as your GTD digital filing system for GTD is essential for managing both your time and tasks.
+A tickler system working as your GTD digital filing system for GTD is essential for managing both your time and tasks.
 It creates a streamlined approach to taking notes, tracking progress, and following up on tasks.

 Creating and learning how to use one is easy and doesn’t take much time.
 You can begin by gathering and labeling 43 file folders, or if you prefer, you can use an electronic tickler system like fortythree.me to build an electronic filing system.